uahic/graphiti-postgres/README.md

 # PostgreSQL Driver for Graphiti

-WARNING: THIS IS AN EXPERIMENTAL IMPLEMENTATION IN ALPHA VERSION, DO BACKUP DATA BEFORE RUNNING ANY CODE OF THIS REPOSITORY
+WARNING: THIS IS AN EXPERIMENTAL IMPLEMENTATION IN ALPHA VERSION.
+Please backup your data before employing this implementation just to be on the safe side.

 A PostgreSQL implementation of the Graphiti GraphDriver interface, allowing you to use Graphiti's knowledge graph capabilities without requiring FalkorDB or other specialized graph databases if top-notch performance is not your main concern.